NixOS/rfcs/rfcs/0009-nix-rapid-release.md

 # Detailed design
 [design]: #detailed-design

-1. Get nix 1.12 out ASAP.
-Identify the bugs that need fixing and optionally features that absolutely need finishing (or possibly temporary reverting), get people to test, and release it.
+1. Get a new nix out ASAP.
+Identify the bugs that need fixing and optionally features that absolutely need finishing (or possibly temporary reverting), get people to test, and release it as `2.0.0`.
 2. Do new non-trivial work in feature branches
 3. If a feature branch may introduce regressions, including performance regressions, ensure they are tested by relevant parties